FunKey-Project/FunKey-Project.github.io/docs/tutorials/software/gb_palette.md

 # Palette description

-The default FunKey S Game Boy emulator: *[gnuboy](https://github.com/rofl0r/gnuboy)* allows to set the palette used for grayscale when running DMG (original mono Gameboy) ROMs.
+The default **FunKey S** Game Boy emulator: _[gnuboy][1]_ allows to set the palette used for grayscale when running DMG (original mono Gameboy) ROMs.

 There are four variables for this purpose, allowing the background, window, and both sprite palettes to be colored differently.
 Each one is made up of four numbers, the color to use for each shade of gray, from lightest to darkest.

-Colors are represented as 24bit numbers, with red in the low (rightmost) places and blue in the upper (leftmost) places.
+Colors are represented as 24-bit hexadecimal numbers, with red component in the low (rightmost) 2 digits, green component in the middle 2 digits and blue component in the upper (leftmost) 2 digits.

 For example, to set the background to shades of white, the window to shades of red, and the sprite palettes to shades of green and blue, you could use:

 ```
 set dmg_bgp  0xffffff 0xaaaaaa 0x555555 0x000000